 By studying art history, students prepare themselves to live in and understand the material world around them.
 An art history degree represents a good intellectual foundation for many potential careers, whether working in an art gallery or museum, in historical preservation, in archives and libraries, in art and antique dealing, in television or film, in education, in publishing or advertising.

-Buffalo has many fascinating resources for the student of art history.
-Located in the museum district of Buffalo, SUNY Buffalo State has three major museums within immediate walking distance.
-Our classes regularly meet in the galleries to experience art directly and tour the facilities.
-Art history students are engaged in hands-on learning experiences from the moment you arrive on campus.
-Many students have internships at the Burchfield Penney Art Center, the Albright Knox Art Gallery, the Buffalo History Museum, or Hallwalls and other regional arts institutions.
+Art history students are engaged in hands-on learning experiences from the moment they arrive on campus.
+Many students have internships at the Burchfield Penney Art Center, the Albright Knox Art Gallery, the Buffalo History Museum, or Hallwalls, and other regional arts institutions.
+Our classes regularly meet in these galleries to experience art directly, and to tour the facilities.
 The Burchfield Penney also offers a student program- ACE- which engages students in the daily operations of the museum.